-If you want to settle in the UK or applying for a British citizenship, you will need to pass the Life in the UK test, 24 multiple choice questions chosen at random by a computer to be answered in 45 minutes or less.
-To pass the test, you need to answer 18 out of the 24 questions with topics ranging from local customs and traditions to laws and the British government.
+If you want to settle in the UK or apply for British citizenship, you will need to pass the Life in the UK test, 24 multiple-choice questions chosen randomly by a computer to be answered in 45 minutes or less.
+To pass the test, you must answer 18 out of the 24 questions with topics ranging from local customs and traditions to laws and the British government.

 These seven tips are from Life in the UK passers surveyed and interviewed for advice to pass the exam.
-Too many times have we gone mental blocked when doing exams, mostly due to unnecessary fear and anxiety.
-But if we keep a clear head, we can go pass those before-exam jitters.
+Too often, we get mentally blocked when doing exams, mostly due to unnecessary fear and anxiety.
+But if we keep a clear head, we can go past those before-exam jitters.

-Questions for you exam will be generated from a database containing hundreds of questions.
-The computer assigned to you will randomly select the 24 questions in you exam, making the odds of you and the person sitting next to you on both sides having the same questions will be slim to none.
-This is utilized to protect the integrity of the exam and minimize act of cheating.
+Questions for your exam will be generated from a database containing hundreds of questions.
+The computer assigned to you will randomly select the 24 questions in your exam, making the odds of you and the person sitting next to you on both sides having the same questions will be slim to none.
+This is utilized to protect the exam’s integrity and minimize cheating.

-The study guides and its companion the practice tests are available in Amazon with prices ranging from 6 to 10 pounds.
-There is also a free edition offered, though its contents are considerably less than that of the official guides.
+The study guides and companion practice tests are available on Amazon, with prices ranging from 6 to 10 pounds.
+A free edition is also offered, though its content quality is considerably less than that of the official guides.

 These are two essential tools that can help you pass the exam.
-The contents of the two books differ, that’s why it is recommended you get both to gain confidence to take the test.
-The study guide contains official study materials based on the government’s official textbook and the practice tests are just to show you how the exam is done.
-You must understood all the topics in the study guide cover to cover because the exam questions are broad in topic, ranging from dates, to people’s names to government laws.
-Try to answer all the practice tests to increase chances of passing.
+The contents of the two books differ, so you should get both to gain confidence to take the test.
+The study guide contains official study materials based on the government’s official textbook, and the practice tests are to show you how the exam is done.

 Be prepared for some terms and names that aren’t common.
 Some questions would require a deeper understanding of the English language.
 Study materials have the glossary for a reason, refer to the dictionary for words that you don’t understand and try to brush up on your historical terms.
-If you are not confident on reading English, try taking English classes, remember, the exam is only available on English, if you are not confident enough in your knowledge of this, there is high probability that you will fail.
+If you are not confident in reading English, try taking English classes; remember, the exam is only available in English.
+If you are not confident enough in your knowledge of this, there is a high probability that you will fail.

 This is where you have the option to answer “all of the above” – provided the above options are all correct in reference to the given question.
-The test given is a modified multiple choice type wherein you need to select all answers that apply to the question given.
+The test given is a modified multiple-choice type wherein you must select all answers that apply to the question.